MASDXI/audio-server-script/README.md

 ## TODO

-To support other streaming service, library and playback software.
+Considered to support other streaming service, library and playback software.

-- some DLNA/uPNP setup for cast
-- Automatic Ripping Machine (ARM)
-- DeaDBeef
-- Clementine
-- Foobar2000
-- HQplayer
+- Mopidy
 - Roon

-No official linux support
+- HQplayer (not open-source)

+`electron` wrapped application
+- `apple-music-desktop` for Apple Music
-- Deezer deezer-linux
+- `deezer-linux` for Deezer
-- Qobuz qobuz-linux
+- `qobuz-linux` for Qobuz
-- Tiodal tidal-hifi
+- `tidal-hifi` for Tidal
-- Youtube Music ytmdesktop
+- `ytmdesktop` for Youtube Music